A Return to Biblical Parenting As Seen Through Noah

 Noah demonstrated amazing resolve and leadership in the face of the biggest miracle God would offer him and his family.
 God spared them from the judgment in the flood.
 What mercy and grace that Noah’s family even got into the ark (Genesis 7:7) in the first place.

-Although the Bible is silent on many particulars to Noah’s parenting style and methodologies, he knew his family was being led by him.
+Although the Bible is silent on many particulars of Noah’s parenting style and methodologies, he knew his family was being led by him.
 That is a true testament to his faith, love for God, character, an example as a parent and husband.